East Surrey

 A blackout, or a faint, is a sudden loss of consciousness caused by a temporary shortage of blood and oxygen to the brain.

-View Blackouts Advice
+View Blackouts

 Dizziness